 Consider how you will respond to the likely questions or comments of the employee and practice saying your responses out loud or with another leader.

 Employees need context to understand the decision.
-If they felt like the company had the best profits ever recorded, and then were overlooked in the review process, there is likely to be some ruffled feathers.
+If they felt like the company had the best profits ever recorded, and were then overlooked in the review process, there is likely to be some ruffled feathers.
 Employees benefit from understanding aspects such as:

 Of course a pay increase is a welcome conversation, yet it is not just about the money.
 It is highly recommended that leaders are positioned to talk about the other ‘hooks’ of the employment offering.
 Pay increase conversations should also tap into the full picture.
 For instance, perhaps this is the time to shift the focus by casually asking the employee if they are looking forward to the upcoming conference or ask how their flexible work practices are going.